 - 1. Borei P'ri Hagofen

 - 2. Birkas Kiddush

+- 3. Borei M'orei Ha'eish (at which time we only look at the candles)

+- Birkas Havdala

-- 3. Shehechiyonu
+Shehechiyonu

 The wine is drunk while reclining on the left side.
 Women do not recline.